mullaneywt/rdns_reaper/docs/basicusage.rst

 >>> dns = rdns_reaper()

 Prepare your addresses to be resolved.
 This can be a single string with a single address, a list of strings each containing a single address, or an IPSet containing multiple addresses.
-If using an IPSet, make sure you pass a /32 or /128 address, not a network
+If using an IPSet, make sure you pass a /32 or /128 address, not a network.

 >>> ips_to_resolve = ["1.1.1.1", "8.8.8.8"]